OlgaJ1989/bookworm-paradise/README.md

     * Result:
         1. When clicked, 'Logout' redirects to the logout confirmation page as expected.

-* Check that user is notified when they log in (with a Bootstrap alert).
+* Check that user is notified when they log in.
     * Test:
         1. Open the website in a browser.
         1. If you are logged in, log out.
         1. Click on 'Login'.
         1. Enter your login details and click 'Sign In'.
-        1. You should see a 'Successfuly signed in as XXX.' message flash under the navbar for a few seconds.
+        1. You should see a 'Successfuly signed in as XXX.' message appear in the top right hand corner.
     * Result:
         1. Alert appears as expected.

-* Check that user is notified when they log out (with a Bootstrap alert).
+* Check that user is notified when they log out.
     * Test:
         1. Open the website in a browser.
         1. If you are logged out, log in.
         1. Click on 'Logout'.
         1. When asked 'Are you sure you want to sign out?', confirm your choice.
-        1. You should see a 'You have signed out.' message flash under the navbar for a few seconds.
+        1. You should see a 'You have signed out.' message appear in the top right hand corner.
     * Result:
         1. Alert appears as expected.